flipsewtf/Tumblr/README.md

 ## Folders 📁

 -   `Themes/` – Full Tumblr themes ready to install on your blog.
--   `BaseCode/` – Tumblr base code templates to start your own theme.
+-   `BaseCode/` – Accessible Tumblr base code template to start your own theme.
 -   `Plugins/` – Plugins for Tumblr themes:
     -   `UnifyAudio/` – unify Legacy and NPF audio designs.
-    -   `TimeAgo/` – Timestamp plugin for posts.
+    -   `TimeAgo/` – Timestamp plugin for timeago dates.
     -   `UnifyLinks/` – unify structure/design for link posts.
 -   `Tutorials/` – Guides and tutorials for Tumblr features:
     -   `DarkMode/` – How to add dark mode to your themes.